- Introduction

 Objectives Comparison

 The goals of cost accounting and management accounting differ in their focus, importance, and use within a company.
 Cost accounting centers on tracking, recording, and reviewing the actual costs related to production or service delivery.
-Its main aims are to calculate the actual cost per unit, set standard costs for budgeting, analyze the differences between actual and standard costs, spot areas of inefficiency, and support pricing strategies based on accurate cost data.
+Its main aims are to calculate the actual cost per unit, set standard costs for budgeting, analyze the differences between actual and standard costs, spot areas of inefficiency, and support pricing strategies based on accurate cost data, all of which are integral to effective Financial Management in Business.
 In contrast, management accounting takes a broader and more strategic view.
 Its goal is to provide relevant financial and non-financial information to support decision-making, planning, and performance evaluation.
 Management accounting also plays a key role in monitoring business metrics, forecasting future trends, and ensuring coordination among departments to keep activities in line with the overall business goals.
 While cost accounting emphasizes operational efficiency and financial management, management accounting seeks to encourage long-term growth and strategic success for the organization.

 Tools and Techniques